dgaydukov/cert-ocpjp11/files/LowLatency.md

 * GC - you can choose any of these GC:
     * `-XX:+UseSerialGC`
     * `-XX:+UseParallelGC` - default for OpenJDK 8
-    * `-XX:+UseConcMarkSweepGC` - was deprecated in Java 9 and removed in Java 14
+    * `-XX:+UseConcMarkSweepGC` (not available in Oracle JDK 21) - deprecated in Java 9 and removed in Java 14
     * `-XX:+UseG1GC` - best java21 general purpose, default GC for OpenJDK 11,17,21
     * `-XX:+UseZGC` (from JDK 11) - best java21 ultra low latency
-    * `-XX:+UseShenandoahGC` (from JDK 11) - low-latency collector aiming for concurrent operation with minimal "stop-the-world" pauses
+    * `-XX:+UseShenandoahGC` (from JDK 12, not available in Oracle JDK 21) - low-latency collector aiming for concurrent operation with minimal "stop-the-world" pauses.
+This GC is not supported in Oracle JDK, but may be available in other JDK.
 * GC logging:

 ### Encoding